Supermario2018-cr/sound/README.md

 Optimized algorithm for better efficiency - build 532 Updated styling and themes - v5.1.7
 Fixed critical bug in main module - 336
+Added new feature for better user experience - update 12